 The working group will carry out the following tasks:

-The objective of the RWG-IUU is to improve coordination and cooperation between national organizations/institutions responsible for fisheries-related MCS in support of their common efforts to prevent, deter and eliminate IUU fishing.
+The objective of the working group IUU fishing is to improve coordination and cooperation between national organizations/institutions responsible for fisheries-related to monitor control and surveillance S in support of their common efforts to prevent, deter and eliminate IUU fishing.

 The objective of the Working Group is to provide a basis for the conservation and sustainable management of shark populations in WECAFC member countries.
 In pursuing this goal, the Working Group will be supporting the members in fulfilling the national and regional responsibilities for the conservation and management of sharks as specified by WECAFC.

-Provide technical advice with a regional focus to the authorities of the fishing in the Region through the Regional Directorate of OSPESCA.
+Provide technical advice with a regional focus to the fisheries authorities in the Region through the Regional Directorate of OSPESCA.
 Specifically, determine, coordinate and monitor actions aimed at managing the good use and conservation of sharks and highly migratory species.
 You can download the ToR here :

-The scope of the ad hoc working group is the development and management of moored FAD fishing in the [WECAFC Area 31], in a manner that is consistent with the long-term sustainability of associated pelagic fish resources and through the application of international best practices consistent with the precautionary and ecosystem approaches to fisheries management.
-The working group will take a multidisciplinary and participatory approach to the sustainable development of moored MFAD fishing for pelagics and will contribute to the fulfillment of national and regional management responsibilities for shared pelagic fish stock management
+The scope of the ad hoc working group is the development and management of moored FAD fishing in the WECAFC [Area 31], in a manner that is consistent with the long-term sustainability of associated pelagic fish resources and through the application of international best practices consistent with the precautionary and ecosystem approaches to fisheries management.
+The working group will take a multidisciplinary and participatory approach to the sustainable development of MFAD fishing for pelagics resources and will contribute to the fulfillment of national and regional management responsibilities for shared pelagic fish stock management

 ABS is the rules and principles regarding how a country’s genetic resources and traditional knowledge of these resources are acquired by researchers, companies or other countries and how the resulting benefits are shared.
-It seeks to promote fairness and equity.
+It seeks to promote fairness and equity under the Nagoya Protocol.

 The cooperation among countries in the use of genetic resources may lead to groundbreaking advances in medicine, trading of derived goods, the provision of employment, and other mutual benefits.
-For ensuring that these benefits are maximized and transcend generations, there must be greater awareness of ABS issues on the part of governments, researchers, and the individual.
+For ensuring that these benefits are maximized and transcend generations, there must be greater awareness of ABS issues on the part of governments, researchers, and civil society.

-In this section, you can find resources on ABS in the Caribbean region.
+In this section, you can find resources/information on ABS in the Caribbean region.

-Monitors the implementation of the new Fisheries and Aquaculture Integration Policy, recommending pertinent actions for its better implementation.
+This working group monitors the implementation of the new Fisheries and Aquaculture Integration Policy, recommending pertinent actions for its better implementation.
 This involves promoting an interdisciplinary methodology and, when appropriate, with a sectoral nature.
-Specifically, the Working Group will promote that national institutions incorporate into their institutional programs the components and actions of the new Policy, in support of the SICA / OSPESCA Regional Directorate.
+Specifically, the group will promote national fisheries and aquaculture institutions incorporate into their institutional programs the components and actions of the new Policy, in support of the SICA / OSPESCA Regional Directorate.
 You can access the Terms of Reference below (Spanish only).

 Detailed information on this Working Group can be accessed in the ToR below